New UNCITRAL Model Law for Enterprise Group Insolvencies

 The New Model Law is a form of text recommended by the UNCITRAL to each jurisdiction for incorporation into national law with suitable modifications (usually through the enactment of domestic legislation).
 The recommended text is seen as a guidance of the international standard and is a step towards the harmonization of international insolvency law so that we are better equipped for the next large-scale multi-jurisdictional insolvency.

-For further information, please contact Mr. Chai Ridgers, Mr. Andrew Thorp, Mr. Jayson Wood and Ms. Lilla Zuill.
+For further information, please contact Mr. Chai Ridgers, Mr. Andrew Thorp, and Mr. Jayson Wood.